ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

 ### Create the CDTDatastore Bridging Header

 CDTDatastore is written in Objective-C. FoodTracker is a Swift project.
 Currently, the best way to integrate these projects together is with a [bridging header][bridging-header].
-The bridging header, `CloudantSync-Bridging-Header.h` will tell Xcode to compile CDTDatastore into the final app.
+The bridging header, `CloudantSync-Bridging-Header.h`, will tell Xcode to compile CDTDatastore into the final app.

 **To create a header file**